austineamonn/more-crises-mod-civ-vii/README.md

 ### Succession Crisis - Antiquity

 Crisis policies reduce the influence output of your settlements.
-As the crisis intensifies diplomatic relations will worsen with all other civilizations for a total of -60 Grievances by the third crisis level.
+As the crisis intensifies diplomatic relations will worsen with all other civilizations for a total of -60 grievances by the third crisis level.
 At the start of the crisis, you gain a Royal Banquet City Project that converts 25% of your production into influence.

 Policies - First Crisis Level

-Gain -10 Grievances with all Civs.
+Gain -10 grievances with all Civs.

 <ol>
     <li>Cover Up: -1 Influence on displayed Great Works.</li>